laravel/framework/readme.md

 - Added `assertResponseStatus` method to base test case.
 - Added `failed` method to Validator to get the failed rules.
 - Rename `trashed` query methods to `onlyTrashed`.
+- Added new `trashed` method to Eloquent model to determine if model has been soft deleted.

 ## Beta 4